The paradox of the compositionality of natural language: a neural machine translation case study: Acknowledgements

 \section{Acknowledgements}

-We thank Sebastian Riedel, Douwe Kiela, Thomas Wolf, Khalil Sima'an, Marzieh Fadaee, Marco Baroni and in particular Brenden Lake and Adina Williams for providing feedback on this draft and our work in several different stages of it.
+We thank Sebastian Riedel, Douwe Kiela, Thomas Wolf, Khalil Sima'an, Marzieh Fadaee, Marco Baroni, Brenden Lake and Adina Williams for providing feedback on this draft and our work in several different stages of it.
 We thank Michiel van der Meer for contributing to the initial experiments that led to this paper.
+A special thanks goes to Angela Fan, who assisted us at several points to get the ins and outs of training large MT models and double-checked several steps of our pipeline and to our ARR reviewers, who provided amazingly high quality feedback.
 VD is supported by the UKRI Centre for Doctoral Training in Natural Language Processing, funded by the UKRI (grant EP/S022481/1) and the University of Edinburgh.